ds-horizon/dota/README.md

 # DOTA - Over-the-Air Updates for React Native Apps

 DOTA enables React Native developers to deploy mobile app updates directly to their users' devices.
-It consists of two parts: DOTA Server where developers publish app updates (JS, HTML, CSS or image changes), and [DOTA React Native Client SDK](https://github.com/microsoft/react-native-code-push) that enables querying for updates from within an app.
+It consists of two parts: DOTA Server where developers publish app updates (JS, HTML, CSS or image changes), and [Microsoft React Native Client SDK](https://github.com/microsoft/react-native-code-push) that enables querying for updates from within an app.

 ## 🚀 Overview